Irregular HeartBeat

 Irregular heartbeat can occur at any time of day or night.
 Episodes may last anywhere from a few seconds to several minutes.
 The boxes below show the common symptoms of irregular heartbeat.

-Once the symptoms of irregular heartbeat have been covered, the next step is learning about the hormonal and other causes of irregular heartbeat.
+Once the symptoms of irregular heartbeat have been covered, the next step is learning about the different causes of irregular heartbeat, whether the triggers are hormonal or not.

 • Fluttering

-• Feeling the heart has skipped a beat
+• Feeling like the heart has skipped a beat

 • Pounding in the chest, throat, or neck